26-Year-Old Finds Creative Way To Buy First Home & Make $400k

 Rochelle says “It’s better not to get emotional, rush in and then spend your whole life paying off your mortgage”

-By deconstructing the deal this way, she knew she could get a much better price – which was not inflated by hefty sales and marketing costs.
+By deconstructing the property deal this way, she knew she could get a much better property price – which was not inflated by hefty sales and marketing costs.

 But Rochelle didn’t stop there.
 She figured she can reduce her costs even more if she demolished the existing dwelling and replaced it with a new duplex.
 By building two houses, instead of just one, she could sell or rent one to cover her costs of living in the other one.